Obsessive–compulsive personality disorder

 Obsessive–compulsive personality disorder (OCPD) is a cluster C personality disorder marked by a spectrum of obsessions with rules, lists, schedules, and order, among other things.
 Symptoms are usually present by the time a person reaches adulthood, and are visible in a variety of situations.
 The cause of OCPD is thought to involve a combination of genetic and environmental factors, namely problems with attachment.

-This is a distinct disorder from obsessive–compulsive disorder (OCD), and the relation between the two is contentious.
+Obsessive–compulsive personality disorder is distinct from obsessive–compulsive disorder (OCD), and the relation between the two is contentious.
 Some studies have found high comorbidity rates between the two disorders but others have shown little comorbidity.
 Both disorders may share outside similarities, such as rigid and ritual-like behaviors.
 OCPD is highly comorbid with other personality disorders, autism spectrum, eating disorders, anxiety, mood disorders, and substance use disorders.
+People with OCPD are seldom conscious of their actions, while people with OCD tend to be aware of how their condition affects the way they act.

-The disorder is the most common personality disorder in the United States, and is diagnosed twice as often in males as in females; however, there is evidence to suggest the prevalence between men and women is equal.
+The disorder is the most common personality disorder in the United States, and is diagnosed twice as often in males than in females; however, there is evidence to suggest the prevalence between men and women is equal.

 Signs and symptoms

-Obsessive–compulsive personality disorder (OCPD) is marked by an excessive obsession with rules, lists, schedules, and order; a need for perfectionism that interferes with efficiency and the ability to complete tasks; a devotion to productivity that hinders interpersonal relationships and leisure time; rigidity and zealousness on matters of morality and ethics; an inability to delegate responsibilities or work to others; restricted functioning in interpersonal relationships; restricted expression of emotion and affect; and a need for control over one's environment and self.
+Obsessive–compulsive personality disorder (OCPD) is marked by an excessive obsession with rules, lists, schedules, and order; a need for perfection that interferes with efficiency and the ability to complete tasks; a devotion to productivity that hinders interpersonal relationships and leisure time; rigidity and zealousness on matters of morality and ethics; an inability to delegate responsibilities or work to others; restricted functioning in interpersonal relationships; restricted expression of emotion and affect; and a need for control over one's environment and self.

 Some of OCPD's symptoms are persistent and stable, whilst others are unstable.
 The obsession with perfectionism, reluctance to delegate tasks to others, and rigidity and stubbornness are stable symptoms.
 On the other hand, the symptoms that were most likely to change over time were the miserly spending style and the excessive devotion to productivity.
-This discrepancy in the stability of symptoms may lead to mixed results in terms of the course of the disorder, with some studies showing a remission rate of 58% after a 12-month period, whilst others suggesting that the symptoms are stable and may worsen with age.
+This discrepancy in the stability of symptoms may lead to mixed results in terms of the course of the disorder, with some studies showing a remission rate of 58% after a 12-month period, whilst others suggest that the symptoms are stable and may worsen with age.